Installation and Setup

 Keep archives of the rapidly changing versions of your A3 Report — sorted by Revised Date.

-See training for how to maintain both paper and electronic archives
+See training for how to maintain both paper and electronic archives of date-sequenced versions of your ever-evolving A3 Report.

 Identify the Author, Mentor, and Team